 You are permitted three unexcused absences from class.
 For each additional unexcused absence, your final course grade will be reduced by 0.25%.
 An absence is excused only if explicitly stated by Professor Rogers by email (therefore if you speak to Professor Rogers - be sure to send a follow up email to confirm excuse).
-Professor Rogers plans to use Tegrity to record most lectures.
-Students with a university approved excused absence may request recordings.
-It, however, will not be assured that all lectures will be recorded.
+Professor Rogers plans to use Panopto to record most lectures.
+It, however, will not be assured that all lecture material will be recorded.